New Research Claims Bones Found 80 Years Ago On Pacific Atoll Likely Amelia Earhart's

 The first (and simplest) is that Earhart and navigator Fred Noonan, flying their Lockheed Electra 10E, simply ran out of fuel and crashed into the vast Pacific Ocean short of Howland Island, where they were expected to land.

-Another theory has it that Earhart (and possibly Noonan) survived a crash landing and that at least she was taken prisoner by Japanese forces, who were expanding their reach in the region in the lead up to World War II.
+Another theory has it that Earhart (and possibly Noonan) survived a crash landing and that, at least, she was taken prisoner by Japanese forces, who were expanding their reach in the region in the lead-up to World War II.

 Yet another one is that the Lockheed Electra crashed on or near Nikumaroro Island, about 400 miles south of Howland, probably as a result of a navigation error.
-Nikumaroro (then known as Gardener Island), is a tiny coral ring that is part of the current day Republic of Kirabati.
+Nikumaroro, then known as Gardner Island, is a tiny coral ring that is part of current-day Kiribati.

-It is this last theory that the new analysis by Jantz, a professor emeritus of anthropology and director emeritus of UT's Forensic Anthropology Center, supports.
+It is this last theory that the new analysis by Jantz, a professor emeritus of anthropology and director emeritus of the University of Tennessee's Forensic Anthropology Center, supports.

 He took a closer look at data gathered in 1940 from skeletal remains recovered by a British expedition to Nikumaroro.
 The British found a human skull, humeri and radii (both arm bones), a tibia and fibula from the lower leg and two femurs (thigh bones).
-The bones were sent to Fiji, where they were examined and measured in 1941 by physician D.W.
+The bones were sent to Fiji, where they were examined and measured by physician D.W.
 Hoodless.

 History

-Note: A previous version of this story misspelled Kiribati as Kirabati.